 The objective of the Guidelines is simple.
 By providing further information on their portfolio companies' activities, private equity firms are able to substantiate their contribution to the UK economy in terms of jobs growth and investment.
 This data is also benchmarked to comparable listed companies and disaggregates drivers of returns, including those from operational improvements.
-Enhanced disclosure in portfolio company annual reports, which are available on their websites, allows stakeholders to understand how the business operates and its strategy.
+Enhanced disclosure in portfolio company annual reports, which are available on their websites, allows stakeholders to understand how companies operate and their strategy.

-Eight years later, transparency and disclosure in the private equity industry continues to be a prominent matter.
-The Group will continue to promote the importance of the Guidelines and their value to the private equity industry and its stakeholders.
+Nine years since the publication of the Guidelines, improving transparency and disclosure continues to be a key priority for the private equity industry.
+The Group will continue to promote the importance of the Guidelines and their value to the industry and its stakeholders.